Vizio Subwoofer Pairing to Phone: Easy Sync Guide

 • Enable NFC on Your Phone: On your smartphone, go to ‘Settings’ and ensure NFC is enabled.

 • Tap to Pair: Simply tap your NFC-enabled phone against the NFC tag on your Vizio soundbar.
-Your phone will typically display a prompt asking if you want to pair via Bluetooth.
-Confirm the pairing, and the connection will be established almost instantly, without needing to enter Bluetooth pairing mode manually on the soundbar.
+Your phone will typically display a prompt asking to pair via Bluetooth.
+Confirm the pairing, and the connection will establish almost instantly.

 Leave a Comment